Our department is comprised of the following business areas:

 Lea leads the department’s Innovation portfolio, which is responsible for supporting innovative practice across government.
 She also leads the Advance Queensland initiative to foster innovation and entrepreneurialism, capitalise on our natural advantages, and help raise Queensland’s profile as an attractive investment destination.

-Prior to working in the department, Lea led Science Development for the Queensland Government.
-She has a long history in sustainable land management, working across portfolios for agriculture, natural resource management, the Great Barrier Reef and environmental management.
+Lea’s background includes sustainable land management, working across portfolios for agriculture, natural resource management, the Great Barrier Reef and environmental management, science and innovation.
 Lea aims to bring together science and innovation, with policy and outcomes for business.

 Andrew has more than 20 years’ leadership experience in property, infrastructure, stakeholder engagement and public administration and is the Deputy Director-General leading sport and active recreation across Queensland, and the department’s corporate services.

 Andrew previously held the position of Executive Director of Venues and Sport Infrastructure within sport and recreation where he led the program management, infrastructure planning and investment and delivery of key sporting capital projects, and the management of the Queensland Venues and Recreation Centres.